-3.2.5 Impeller
+3.2.6 Impeller

 Impellers shall be securely attached in an axial direction to the pump shaft.
 No impeller shall contact the bowl under operating conditions.
-Impellers shall be the enclosed type.
+Impellers shall be the closed type.
 A suitable adjustable mechanism to achieve the proper axial position of the impeller with respect to the bowl shall be provided.
-Impellers shall be dynamically balanced per ISO 1940-1:2003, balance quality grade G6.3, or equivalent.
-Impellers shall be securely fastened by left-hand threaded nut or other suitable method to prevent the impeller from loosening from the impeller shaft.
-Impellers shall be keyed and/or set screwed to prevent rotation in relation to the shaft.
+Impellers shall be dynamically or statically balanced and securely fastened to the impeller shaft.

-3.2.6 Column Pipe
+3.2.7 Column Pipe

 Column pipe shall be of adequate size and strength to withstand the forces and stresses imposed during all pump operating conditions.
 To facilitate maintenance and repair, column piping is to be supplied in interchangeable lengths not exceeding 10 ft.
-(3.1 m) and coordinated with the line shaft bearing spacings discussed in Section 3.2.10.
+(3.1 m) and coordinated with the line shaft bearing spacings discussed in Section 3.2.11.
 Column pipe connections shall provide accurate alignment and adequate water tightness.
 This can be accomplished by using threaded sleeve type, flange type, or equivalent couplings.

-3.2.7 Shaft
+3.2.8 Shaft

-The shaft (and shaft extension and coupling, when used) shall be of adequate design to successfully transmit the torques encountered in starting and during operation while supporting the impellers and other rotating parts.
+Shafts shall be of adequate size and strength to successfully transmit the torques encountered in starting and during operation while supporting the impellers and other rotating parts.
 Calculations shall be submitted to the certification agency as part of the drawing review process.
-The electric motor manufacturer's data shall be reviewed to evaluate the motor shaft's size and strength.

-In order to safeguard against shaft failure, the maximum combined shear stress, as calculated by the following formula, that occurs in the shaft shall not exceed 30 percent of the minimum allowable tensile yield strength value of the shaft material and 18 percent of the minimum allowable ultimate tensile strength value of the shaft material.
+In order to safeguard against shaft failure, the maximum combined shear stress, as calculated by the following formula, which occurs in the pump line or top shaft, shall not exceed 30 percent of the tensile yield strength and 18 percent of the ultimate tensile strength of the shaft material.
 For shafts with keyways, a further 25 percent reduction in the allowable stresses is required.
+Shaft sizing in accordance with American Water Works Association (AWWA) E103, Horizontal and Vertical Line-Shaft Pumps is satisfactory.

-The following formula for calculating the combined shear stress is taken from ANSI/AWWA E103, Horizontal and Vertical Line-Shaft Pumps.
+The following formula for calculating the combined shear stress is taken from AWWA E103, Horizontal and Vertical Line-Shaft Pumps.